Malta prime minister expected to quit in crisis over journalist murder

 There is no evidence that money changed hands and Mizzi has said there are no links between him and Fenech’s company.
 Cardona has also denied involvement.

 One of Fenech’s companies formed part of a consortium which was awarded a government contract in 2015 to build a power station.
 Other partners in that consortium included SOCAR of Azerbeijan and Siemens.
 Siemens and SOCAR have both denied their staff was involved in wrongdoing.
-Since Fenech’s arrest, Siemens has said it tried to remove him from the board of the joint venture.

 Reporting by Chris Scicluna and Stephen Grey; Additional reporting by Francesco Guarascio; Writing by Peter Graff, Editing by Giulia Segreti, Crispian Balmer and Angus MacSwan